Attaching LLDB to production Electron.js builds on macOS

 libvk_swiftshader.dylib.dSYM/

-To prevent developers from accidentally loading debugging symbols that do not
+To prevent developers from accidentally loading debugging

-match their corresponding targets, both the DWARF file and its corresponding
+symbols that do not match their corresponding targets, both the

-binary are tagged with a LC_UUID
+DWARF file and its corresponding binary are tagged with a

 Mach-O load command that consists of the

 same UUID.
-It is important to confirm that you have the right debugging
+It is important to confirm that you have the right

-symbols.
+debugging symbols.
 If you don’t, lldb(1)

-One way to cross-check the UUIDs is to directly inspect the LC_UUID
+One way to cross-check the UUIDs is to directly inspect the

-commands using otool(1)
+load commands using otool(1)

-.
-For example, we can validate Electron
+For example, we can validate

-Framework.framework
+Electron Framework.framework

-against Electron Framework.dSYM
+Electron Framework.dSYM

 as follows: